MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-register-aad.md

     > - The Microsoft 365 client IDs for mobile, desktop, and web applications for Teams, Microsoft 365 app, and Outlook are the actual IDs that you must add.
     > - If your app has a tab app, you'll need either web or SPA, as you can't have a mobile or desktop client application in Teams.

-1. Choose one of the following client IDs:
+1. Select one of the following client IDs:

    | Use client ID | For authorizing... |
    | --- | --- |